Questions? Give Us A Call.

 1000w LED fixtures generally have an output equal to 900 watts of HPS light, despite what many manufacturers claim.

 For our ratings, we gave 4 stars to the fixtures whose intensity is about equal to 900 HPS watts and 5 stars for an intensity better than a 1000 watt HPS bulb.

 Again, almost all manufacturers claim their LED light penetrates as deeply below the canopy as HPS light, but that is rarely the case.
 We gave 5 stars to lights that equal the penetration of an HPS bulb and 4 stars if they fall just short.

 This is the area in feet that the light will cover during flowering.
-During vegging, they can cover an additional two feet.
-So a light that covers 4 by 4 feet during flowering will cover 6 by 6 feet during vegging.
+During vegging, they can cover an additional foot or two in length and width.
+So a light that covers 4 by 4 feet during flowering will cover 5 by 5 or 6 by 6 feet during vegging.